TuplexLanguage/site/docs/modules.md

 If a file has been explicitly specified on the compiler command line, it may declare any module name except for the reserved namespace `tx`.

-Files that are indirectly loaded - import statements causing them to be loaded from the source file path list - must declare the module name expected of that file.
+Files that are indirectly loaded (import statements causing them to be loaded from the module paths list) must declare the module name expected of that file.

 The module declaration is optional.
 If it is not present the file is considered the $local namespace (see section below).